Speaker Tips & Tricks

 Encourage self care and community care amongst attendees.
 Foster an environment that allows for bio-breaks, parental needs, health care needs, etc. And make sure to take care of your needs: bring water, have a comfortable place to speak from, etc.

 Offer space for attendees to share their pronouns and honor them throughout the session.
-Avoid gendered language- Guys
+Avoid gendered language.

 Consider how to best include participants who have specific physical (including visual and hearing) needs: (e.g., use large fonts/visual slides, describe visuals shared).
-You can use WHOVA to ask for needs in advance and share slides in advance.
+You can use Whova to ask for needs and share slides in advance.

 Acknowledge the power of language.
-Avoid colonizer language like “founders/founding of nation,” and euro-white centered language like “traditional” (whose traditions?).
-For help, use the style guide created by the Wabanaki Alliance AND this food justice language guide from Slow Food USA for more language recommendations.
+The style guide created by the Wabanaki Alliance AND this food justice language guide from Slow Food USA offer helpful recommendations.

 Understand and acknowledge the unique forms of privilege you bring to your session.
 Know that they influence the way you see the world and be open to feedback and opportunities to see something from someone else’s perspective.